 What is a bear trap and how does it work?

 A bear trap is a reversal against a bearish price trend.
-It forces traders who are short to cover their position to prevent further losses.
-Learn more about bear traps, including how to identify them and how to escape them.
+It can force traders to cover their short positions to prevent further losses.
+Learn more about bear traps, including how to identify them and how to avoid them.